Skip to main content

 Send notices to michael_b_jones@hotmail.com

-IANA expert review comments The OAuth URI registration has been approved.
+IANA expert review comments The CWT Confirmation Methods and OAuth URI registrations have been approved.

 COSE K. Isobe